Textualize/textual/docs/introduction.md

 The first line tells Textual that the styles should apply to the `Stopwatch` widget.
 The lines between the curly brackets contain the styles themselves.

-Here's how the Stopwatch block in the CSS impacts our `Stopwatch` widget:
+Here's how this CSS code changes how the `Stopwatch` widget is displayed.

 <div class="excalidraw">
 --8<-- "docs/images/stopwatch_widgets.excalidraw.svg"